Nov 21, 2023

 "Any property that has been owned by the recently deceased for over 40 years and is either still registered in the LRS or hasn’t had any sales or transfers of titles since moving to the LTS is subject to the first dealings exemption"

 One of the major benefits of the First Dealings Exemption is that it allows qualified real estate to skip probate.
-Instead, a property that falls under the First Dealings Exemption goes directly to a named beneficiary.
+Instead, a property that falls under the First Dealings Exemption can be sold and/or transferred without probate.

 However, there are some requirements alongside the property’s title for a First Dealings Exemption to kick in.
 In addition for the property in question to never have had a dealing before, the estate executor must prove that: